 To arrive at this ambitious plan we listened to many voices.
 We heard directly from young people and their families about their experiences.
 We asked them what life is like for them and what support they want to help them in their lives.
 We listened to our parents focus group, made up of family members, friends and carers of young people who attended our pilot Freedom2Choose programme.

 Our volunteers shared their experiences, and we met with many others from outside the organisation including teachers and youth workers to discuss how, together, how we can improve support for young people and their families.
-Our research ensures that our plans for the future are underpinned with robust evidence.
+Our research ensures that our plans are underpinned with robust evidence.

-Our ongoing consultation process clearly demonstrates the following issues:
+Our consultation process clearly demonstrated the following issues: